conda/conda-dot-org/learn/faq.md

 Each separate conda environment would have its own dependency graph.
 The items in a dependency graph would be the packages that conda manages and what each of those packages require as a prerequisite to function properly.

+## Add Why can't conda find this package that I know exists?

+There could be several reasons why Conda is unable to find a package that you know exists.
+One common reason is that the package is not available in the channel that you are searching in.
+It's possible that the package was removed from the channel, or that the channel itself is not properly configured.

+Another possible reason is that you have an outdated or incomplete index of available packages.
+You can update your index by running "conda update --all" or "conda index".
+It's also possible that the package you are searching for is not compatible with your operating system or architecture.

+Finally, it's possible that there is a problem with your Conda installation or configuration.
+You can try reinstalling Conda or creating a new environment to see if that resolves the issue.

+If none of these suggestions help, you may want to search online for more information about the specific package and any known issues with installing it using Conda.

 ## How do I submit a blog post to conda.org?

 See our [Contributing](https://github.com/conda-incubator/conda-dot-org/blob/main/CONTRIBUTING.md) documentation for more information on submitting blog posts.